davkovacs/PES_explorer/Submission/README.txt

+LJ_7_minimiser.py and Morse_7_minimiser.py are the two minimisers and functions.py just contains the functions used in both

 Description of the cluster minimiser algorythm:

+The design of the minimiser was inspired by the paper: J. Phys.
+Chem.
+A 1997, 101, 5111-5116

 First the position of N atoms is randomly generated with a set density Their position is minimised using a modified stochastic gradient algorythm